 "There are now harsher consequences for what are serious offences.''

 Mr Pallas said the laws put cyclists on a similar footing to motorists when it came to being charged with serious traffic offences.

 Other new penalties include a maximum fine of $13,610 and/or 12 months in jail for dangerous riding, and a fine of up to $567 or up to 14 days in jail for damaging property and failing to stop.

 The measures are part of the Government's goal to lower the road toll by 30 per cent by 2017.

 Enforce road rules, by all means.
 Compel acquiescence as you wish.
 Do it evenly.
 A widely reported tragic incident on the Beach ride doesn't equal a spate of such antics, if I'm not mistaken.
-Mr Pallas should be made accountable for such craven cute fella statements.
+Mr Pallas should be made accountable for such craven !!
+BAN ME NOW FOR SWEARING !! statements.